WayneYe/wayneye.github.io/_posts/2019-06-08-Apply-UK-Visit-VISA.md

 The most appropriate VISA for me would be [Visitor in Transit VISA](https://www.gov.uk/transit-visa/visitor-in-transit-visa), which means I must have in/out flights and must leave UK within 48 hours, sounds good, I can stay in London two days, two nights, and since it was just 1 month away, I thought applying this kind of VISA would be relatively faster and easier.

 So the first step is to make an appointment at USCIS and process 10 finger printings, short say: *10-printed*, it was not that bad since the most close USCIS office is just 15 minutes of walking from Autodesk 1 Market office.
-After doing this I got a receipt and instructions which guides me the next step: mail all the required documents to UK Consulate in New Your: a letter to explain the purpose of the visit, financial proof and all my family members' profile, and most important: **I must mail them my passport**!
-Inside this instruction it clearly instruct appliers to buy a shipping label from a VFS global: https://www.vfsglobal.co.uk/us/en/premium-services:
+After doing this I got a receipt and instructions which guides me the next step: mail all the required documents to UK Consulate in New Your: a letter to explain the purpose of the visit, financial proof and all my family members' profile, and most important: I must mail them my passport, inside this instruction it clearly instruct appliers to buy a shipping label from a VFS global: https://www.vfsglobal.co.uk/us/en/premium-services:

 <figure>
     <a href="/assets/images/posts/2019-06-06-Apply-UK-VISA/VFS-Premium.png"><img src="/assets/images/posts/2019-06-06-Apply-UK-VISA/VFS-Premium.png"></a>
     <figcaption>VFS-Premium Services</figcaption>
 </figure>

-I won't spend even 410 bucks to buy their "Premium Service", there is a section in the bottom of the page "Most popular services", and I chose "Round Trip Courier Service - up to 2lbs" which is 72 bucks (later on after I read some posts in Quora I realized this is not required, I can simply just purchase a return label from UPS).
+Well, I won't spend even 410 bucks to buy their "Premium Service", there is a section in the bottom of the page "Most popular services", and I chose "Round Trip Courier Service - up to 2lbs" which is 72 bucks (later on after I read some posts in Quora I realized this is not required, I can simply just purchase a return label from UPS).

 So since I have to mail my passport and I would also apply Ireland VISA, and I visited the Ireland consulate and talked to a really nice lady officer there, explained my situation and she told me it is ok, they will process my VISA application without holding my passport, I can go ahead mail my passport to UK consulate, I appreciated her considerate.

 I mailed my passport on May 23rd, i.e. 20 days before the tournament, I truly hoped my application can be processed fast enough.
-However, there was no progress after two weeks, on Jun 5th I couldn't wait any longer, and I realized there isn't an online portal to track the VISA status nor a phone number to call, I called the UK consulate in San Francisco and the stuff was really rude and kept emphasizing they are not responsible for any VISA service, and I was redirected to a robot audio saying I can visit their website for contacting method.
+However, the fact was there was no progress after two weeks, on Jun 5th I couldn't wait any longer, and I realized there isn't an online portal to track the VISA status nor a phone number to call, I called the UK consulate in San Francisco and the stuff was really rude and kept emphasizing they are not responsible for any VISA service, and I was redirected to a robot audio saying I can visit their website for contacting method.

 After some googling and struggling I found their contact methods at: https://www.gov.uk/contact-ukvi-inside-outside-uk/y/outside-the-uk/english
 > Contact UK Visas and Immigration in English